Last updated: May 4, 2026

 - Choose self-direction if direct family pay is the goal.
 If Arkansas approves the service, tell the case team you want IndependentChoices instead of only agency-delivered care.

 - Set up the worker correctly.
-The family caregiver may need to complete worker forms, enrollment steps, and Arkansas Medicaid provider enrollment steps tied to EVV.
-Ask exactly what the worker must finish before the first shift can be paid.
+The family caregiver may need worker forms, tax forms, background checks, direct deposit, training, and EVV setup.
+Ask exactly what must be finished before the first shift can be paid.

 - Watch notices closely.
 Read every letter, portal message, text, or email from DHS.
 Missed notices are one of the fastest ways an Arkansas case gets delayed or closed.